queenisabaer/wishlist/README.md

 <summary> Python Validation</summary>
 <br>

-All created python files were checked with the [Code Insitute validator](https://pep8ci.herokuapp.com/#).
-Since some lines were too long, they had to be corrected, after that everything was clear and no errors where found<br>
+All created python files were checked with the [Code Insitute validator - CI Python Linter](https://pep8ci.herokuapp.com/#).
+After removing some lines that were too long, everything was clear, and no errors were found.<br>

 </details>